EnergyBasedFlowClassifier/EFC-package/README.rst

 Citation
 --------

-If you use EFC in a scientific publication, please cite the original paper:
+If you use EFC in a scientific publication, please cite the original paper

-@ARTICLE{9415676,
-  author={Pontes, Camila F. T. and de Souza, Manuela M. C. and Gondim, João J. C. and Bishop, Matt and Marotta, Marcelo Antonio}, journal={IEEE Transactions on Network and Service Management}, title={A New Method for Flow-Based Network Intrusion Detection Using the Inverse Potts Model}, year={2021}, volume={18}, number={2}, pages={1125-1136}, doi={10.1109/TNSM.2021.3075503}}
+    C. F. T. Pontes, M. M. C. de Souza, J. J. C. Gondim, M. Bishop and M. A. Marotta, *"A New Method for Flow-Based Network Intrusion Detection Using the Inverse Potts Model,"* in *IEEE Transactions on Network and Service Management*, vol. 18, no. 2, pp. 1125-1136, June 2021, doi: 10.1109/TNSM.2021.3075503.